octo-technology/OpenTezos/docs/private/using-blockchain.md

   get balance for alice
 ```

 > The secret keys used here are unencrypted.
 This is unsafe in general but useful for the simplicity of the examples.
-Consider not using them if you care about privacy (even in a private blockchain without real money).
+Consider not using them if you care about security (even in a private blockchain without real money).
 > In order to encrypt bakers and genesis secret keys, you can provide an `--encrypted` flag to `fetch-binaries.sh` and `start-baker.sh` scripts.

 ### Generate new account